step-/gtkmenuplus/docs/menu_configuration_file_format.md

 Examples:

     format= font_desc="Sans Italic 12"
+    format= style="bold" underline="single"
-    format= foreground="blue"    # colors can be names (see /usr/share/X11/rgb.txt)
+    format= foreground="blue"  # color names see /usr/share/X11/rgb.txt
-    format= style="italic" foreground="red" underline="single"
     format= weight="bold"      # also possible: "ultralight", "light", "normal",
                                # "ultrabold", "heavy", or a numeric weight
-    format= size='12800'         # in 1024ths of a point, or one of 'xx-small', 'x-small',
+    format= size='12800'       # in 1024ths of a point, or one of 'xx-small',
-                                 # 'small', 'medium', 'large', 'x-large', 'xx-large'
+                               # 'x-small', # 'small', 'medium', 'large',
+                               # 'x-large', 'xx-large'
     format= color="RoyalBlue";color="DodgerBlue"  # alternate two shades

 A `format=` with a null `format_string` causes all subsequent menu and submenu